slothAD/KindredCommands/README.md

   - will toggle godmode off a player named, or the user if no one is named.
 Also removes boosts.
   - Example: *.mortal Bob*
 - `.boost (Type) (Player)`
-  - will boost a player with certain types: noaggro, noblooddrain, nocooldown, nodurability, immaterial, invincible, shrouded, fly.
+  - will boost a player with certain types: noaggro, noblooddrain, nocooldown, nodurability, immaterial, invincible, shrouded, fly, suninvulnerable.
 Remove via use of same command again as a toggle or use .mortal to strip all.
   - Example: *.boost immaterial Bob*
-  - Shortcuts: *.boost (na, nb, nc, nd, i, inv, sh, f)*
+  - Shortcuts: *.boost (na, nb, nc, nd, i, inv, sh, f, suninv)*
 - `.boost (Type) (Ammount) (Player)`
   - will boost a player's stats to the amount specified.
 Types with amounts are the following: attackspeed, damage, health, speed, and yield.
   - Example: *.boost damage 100 Bob*